Funding to improve your homelands house

 If your application is accepted the work on your home can go ahead.

-The $6,000 will not be paid to you directly but will go to your service provider, who will do the the work on your home.
+The $8,000 won't be paid to you directly.
+It will go to your service provider, who will do the work on your home.

-If your service provider can't do the work themselves, another provider might be engaged.
+If your service provider can't do the work themselves or does not wish to take part, another provider might be contacted to do the job.

-Service providers then have to report back to the government on the repairs to your home.
+Service providers then have to report back to the government on the improvements to your home.